wtsia/Blog-Site/roverblog/content/posts/cs.API-security-architect.md

 6. Overflow: overwriting fragments of processes

 ### API Security Top 10
-These are common security vulnerabilities and issues that can specifically affect APIs (Application Programming Interfaces).
-Let's explore each of them in the context of API security:
+These are common security vulnerabilities and issues that can specifically affect APIs (Application Programming Interfaces):

 1. **Broken Object Level Authorization**: